 For some projects, the planned results should be identified and then actual results tracked side by side to ensure the conformance of the deliverables.
 This type of comparison helps tremendously in the identification of schedule and cost related to quality improvement.

-If the quality control measurements reveal quality levels below the standards specified within the Quality Management Plan (a component of the overall Project Management Plan) a change to the project must be initiated through the change procedures within the project management plan.
+If the quality control measurements reveal quality levels below the standards specified within the Quality Management Plan (a component of the overall Project Management Plan) a change to the project must be initiated through the change procedures specified by the project management plan.
 The Quality Management Plan is updated accordingly, and it then requires approval by the project sponsor to make it official.
 The project changes are also entered into the Change Log.